Mark C. Lee: Astronaut career

 Lee was selected as an astronaut candidate by NASA in May 1984.
 In June 1985, he completed a one-year training and evaluation program, qualifying him for assignment as a mission specialist on future Space Shuttle flight crews.
 His technical responsibilities within the Astronaut Office included extravehicular activity (EVA), the Inertial Upper Stage, Spacelab, and Space Station systems.
 Lee also served as a spacecraft communicator in the Mission Control Center, as Lead Astronaut Support Person at the Kennedy Space Center, Chief of Astronaut Appearances, Chief of the Astronaut Office Mission Development Branch, Chief of the EVA Robotics Branch, and Chief of the EVA Branch.
 He also worked Space Station assembly issues for the Astronaut Office.

 In total, during his four space flights, Lee traveled over 13 million miles going around the world 517 times and spending 33 days in orbit.
 Lee's first shuttle mission was as a mission specialist on STS-30 (May 4–8, 1989).
 This mission involved the launch of the Magellan probe, a Venus-exploration spacecraft and experiments involving life sciences and crystals.

 In his second flight, mission STS-47, running from September 12–20, 1992, Lee was payload commander with overall crew responsibility for the planning, integration, and on-orbit coordination of payload/Space Shuttle activities.
-This cooperative mission between the United States and Japan included 44 Japanese and U.S. life science and materials processing experiments and the shuttle carried Spacelab-J. Lee also initiated a unique distinction with STS-47: his wife at that time, N. Jan Davis, was a mission specialist on the flight, making Lee and Davis the first married couple to be in space at the same time.
+This cooperative mission between the United States and Japan included 44 Japanese and U.S. life science and materials processing experiments and the shuttle carried Spacelab-J. Lee also initiated a unique distinction with STS-47: his wife at that time, Jan Davis, was a mission specialist on the flight, making Lee and Davis the first married couple to be in space at the same time.
 Lee and Davis had met during training for the flight and had married in secret.
 They disclosed their marriage to NASA shortly before the flight, when it was too late to train a substitute.
 NASA has since changed the rules and will not allow married astronauts on the same flight.